When combined together, the rainbow and bear emojis translate into the phrase “gay bears”.

-A bear is an investor who has a pessimistic outlook on a particular company or the stock market in general.
+A “bear” is an investor who is pessimistic about a specific company or the stock market in general.
 For example, they might feel as though a certain company is trading at a price that is too high.
 Or perhaps they feel as though the stock market itself is going to crash or undergo a correction.

 To make money from this pessimism, a bear can “short” a stock.
 If the share price of the stock goes down, they will make money.
 However, if the stock price rises, they will lose money.

 Bears can also buy “puts”, which is kind of like betting that the price of a stock will decline by a certain date.